JasonSpine/DropBatch/README.md

 * choose which processing options will be applied to your images,
 * CBZ files support - images inside won't be renamed, because files are supposed to have a correct order inside of the archive,
 * you don't need to wait until your drop ends processing, you may drop other files and directories on the same app window and their processing will be enqueued,
-* you may choose to pack converted files to a CBZ file,
+* you may choose to save dropped directories as *.cbz
-* converted files will be removed after packing to CBZ.

 ## Primary purpose
 I wrote this app, because I wanted to process image files for my e-book reader.